 Since the financial crisis, the global banking sector has been forced to cut down on its excesses, lending more conservatively and just generally taking on less risk.
 But where in the world has the safest banks?

 Business Insider decided to take a look into the countries around the world with the safest banks, using the World Economic Forum recently-released Global Competitiveness Survey, which offers a bundle of indicators to show the health of a country institutions.

 One of those is the perceived safeness of banks.
-WEF used its executive opinion survey to ask in general, how do you perceive the soundness of banks?
+WEF used its executive opinion survey to ask in general, “how do you perceive the soundness of banks?”

 So the measure isn’t based on any objective economic or accounting measure, but rather by the perceptions of the population.
 The countries are ranked from 1 (banks need more money) to 7 (banks are generally sound).

 Ranked first in 2016 list, Finland keeps its place at the top of the table this year.